jpmens/check-mqtt/README.md

 A [Nagios]/[Icinga] plugin for checking connectivity to an [MQTT] broker.

+This plugin connects to the specified broker and subscribes to a topic.
+Upon successful subscription, a message is published to said topic, and the plugin expects to receive that payload within `max_wait` seconds.

 ## Configuration

 Configuration is currently hard-coded in the Python source.
 Check the following variables and alter to taste: